 A Tweet is what you would expect.
 The creative is what you share through a regular post.
 You can add your message along with an image, GIF, video, or link.

 A card, on the other hand, allows you to add more content.
 In addition to your post, you can include a “card” that features rich media, a headline, link, and sometimes a button.
-There are website, video website, image app, and video app variations of cards.
+There are many variations of cards, including website, video website, image app, video app and more.

 #4) Define who you want to target.